bitfocus/companion-module-ubiquiti-unifi/HELP.md

 ### To use the module
 Add an action to a button and choose the action you wish to use.
+NOTE: Commands may not be executed immediately if a large number of update actions are stacked.

 **Available actions:**
 * Power Cycle POE Switchport